Bhagavath Singh: Production

-The film marked the second venture of film maker Chandra Kumar, with Napoléon, Sanghavi and Sangeetha brought in to play the lead roles.
+The film marked the second venture of filmmaker Chandrakumar after Sevatha Ponnu (1994), with Napoleon, Sanghavi and Sangeetha brought in to play the lead roles.
 The film marked Sangeetha's debut, after her first project, Poonjolai was shelved.
+It was said to be the most expensive film in Napoleon's career to that point.

 Soundtrack

-The film's soundtrack was composed by Deva and lyrics written by Kalidasan.
+The soundtrack was composed by Deva and lyrics written by Kalidasan.